 Danger #2: You Hire the Wrong Outsourcing Vendor

 Maybe you’re only considering your friend’s roommate’s brother in Bangalore or his cousin in Kiev, but it’s a common mistake to look only among your immediate circle or just North America for resources.
 Similarly, being pressured into hiring colleagues or friends of your investors puts the ease of creating a relationship ahead of the hard work of finding the best match for your project.
-But it can take months to find and evaluate an outsourced team.
-That’s why many companies avoid outsourcing to begin with.
-Here some of the dangers encountered in selecting an outsourced team when you do-it-yourself.
+However, it can take months to find and evaluate an outsourced team.
+That’s why many companies avoid outsourcing, to begin with.
+Here are some of the dangers encountered in selecting an outsourced team when you do it yourself.

-• You scrutinize only the firm, not the individual software developer assigned to your project.
+- You scrutinize only the firm, not the individual software developer assigned to your project.
 Your outsourced development work will be done by a team of developers.
-The makeup of the team and the strength of each individual developer will affect the quality and time-to-market of your software.
+The makeup of the team and the strength of each developer will affect the quality and time-to-market of your software.

 Danger #3: You Are Promiscuous with Your Intellectual Property